OsbornePro/NovaKey-Daemon/docs/privacy.md

 ---

+## Children’s Privacy

+NovaKey does not knowingly collect personal data from children and does not include content targeted specifically at children.

+---

 ## Changes to This Policy

-If this Privacy Policy changes, the updated version will be published with a new effective date.
+If NovaKey’s data practices change, this Privacy Policy will be updated accordingly.

 ---

 ## Contact

-If you have questions about this Privacy Policy or NovaKey’s privacy practices:
+If you have questions about this Privacy Policy:

 - Website: https://osbornepro.com
 - Maintainer: Robert Osborne
 - Email: security@novakey.app